Rao Dan Singh

 He was President of LBS College, Jaipur, and General Secretary of the Haryana Pradesh Youth Congress.
 He was elected to the Legislative Assembly in 2000, 2005, 2009 and 2019.

 Personal life

-Singh was born in 1959 in Pahlad Garh.
-He was educated in Chandigarh and Jaipur and attained Master of Arts, LL.B and M.B.A degrees, as well as a Diploma in Labour Law.
+Singh was born in 1959 in Pahladgarh.
+He was educated in Chandigarh and Jaipur and attained Master of Arts, LL.B and M.B.A. degrees, as well as a Diploma in Labour Law.
 He married Sandhya Singh and they have two children.

-His son, Akshat Singh Yadav is married to daughter of Mr. Rao Narbir Singh, Cabinet Minister, Government of Haryana.
+His son, Akshat Singh Yadav is married to daughter of Rao Narbir Singh, Cabinet Minister, Government of Haryana.